SudarshanKomar/game-hub/README.md

 npm run build:snakeladder
 npm run build:leaderboard
 ```

-## Deployment

-The application is configured for deployment on platforms like Vercel or Netlify.
-Each microfrontend can be deployed independently, but ensure all remoteEntry.js files are accessible at their configured URLs.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.